Overview of Viruses

 In latent infection, viral RNA or DNA remains in host cells but does not replicate or cause disease for a long time, sometimes for many years.
 Latent viral infections may be transmissible during the asymptomatic period, facilitating person-to-person spread.
 Sometimes a trigger (particularly immunosuppression) causes reactivation.

-Common viruses that remain latent include
+Common viruses that remain latent include:

-Ebola virus appears to persist in the immunologically privileged sites in the human body (eg, testes, eyes) (2).
+Ebola virus appears to persist in the immunologically privileged sites in the human body (eg, testes, eyes) (3).

 Some disorders are caused by viral reactivation in the central nervous system after a very long latency period.
-These diseases include
+These diseases include:

 Chronic viral infections are characterized by continuous, prolonged viral shedding; examples are congenital infection with rubella virus or with cytomegalovirus and persistent hepatitis B or C. HIV can cause both latent and chronic infections.

-Cytomegalovirus [CMV] and Epstein–Barr virus are the viruses most predominantly transferred through transplantation of tissue.
+Cytomegalovirus and Epstein-Barr virus are the viruses most predominantly transferred through transplantation of tissue.
 Other such viruses include

 Viruses and cancer